Squirrel Class (Year 5) 2025 - 2026

 Jervis - Maths.JPG

-During Autumn 2, we will be focusing on the following: Fractions, Place Value, Addition and Subtraction, Multiplication and Division.
+During Autumn 2, we will be focusing on the following: Multiplication, Division, Fractions, Decimals and Percetages.

 We would like children to continue using Times Tables Rock Starts.
 Times Tables knowledge is so important!
 It is used in all areas of maths.
 If your child can rapidly recall them, this will support them when solving challenging maths fluency and problem solving questions.